brianyi14/asian-income-US/report.md

 Introduction
 ============

-In this project, we will mainly focus on data munging and exploratory data analysis.
+**Purpose:** My goal is to practice and develop my data cleaning, transforming, and exploratory data analysis skills in R. We want to identify overall trends and patterns within our dataset to see what is responsible for the higher median income for Asian Americans in the US.
+Under the assumption that the factors responsible for the higher income isn't related to race, this knowledge can be useful for anyone who wants to improve their chances of earning a higher income.
+From an industry view, if a company measures an individual's potential according to their predicted income, they can even use the patterns we discover as metrics to hiring the right employees!

-The dataset we will be looking at today is the Adult dataset that was extracted from the 1994 US Census Bureau database.
-This dataset contains various social, economic, and ethnic variables that can be used to predict whether someone had an annual salary of more or less than 50K.
-The dataset can be found here: [Dataset Link](https://archive.ics.uci.edu/ml/datasets/Adult).
+Due to my own Asian ethnic background, I am interested in the factors most responsible for Asian Americans supposedly having a higher median income in the US.
+I choose the Adult dataset that was extracted from the 1994 US Census Bureau database.
+This dataset contains various social, economic, educational, and ethnic variables that can be used to predict someone's salary.

-Due to my own Asian ethnic background, I wanted to determine the factors most responsible for Asian Americans supposedly having a higher income in comparison to that of the other races.
-Throughout this report, we will focus on the following variables as predictors for salary: `education_level`, `working_class`, `occupation`, `marital_status`, and `hours_per_week`.
-Keep note that aside from `hours_per_week` being numerical, the other four variables we will be investigating are categorical.
+**Method of Approach:** Throughout this report, we focus on the following predictors for `salary`: `education_level`, `working_class`, `occupation`, `marital_status`, and `hours_per_week`.
+We look at each predictor individually, and our analysis of each variable follows a general two step procedure.
+First, we see if there is a correlation between the predictor and `salary` of the entire US population. *(For example: If our predictor is `education_level`, we determine if there is a correlation between higher education and higher income for the population as a whole.)* Next, we determine if Asians occupy the respective fields of the predictor that correlate to higher salary. *(Following the same example: If higher education corresponds to higher income, we determine whether Asians have a higher average eductation.
+If Asians indeed have a higher eductation than average, since higher education correlates with higher income, then we know that `education_level` is a variable responsible for the higher median income among Asians.)*

-We will look at each variable individually, and our analysis of each variable will follow a general two step procedure (some will be combined into one step).
-We will first see if there is a correlation between the variable we are investigating and the salary of the entire US population sample.
-Next, we will determine if Asians occupy the respective fields of that variable that correlate to higher salary.
-Now let's get to tidying this dataset!
+**Results:** We discover that `education_level` and `work_hours` are the only predictors of the five with a definitive correlation with `price`.
+The other predictors will require a slightly more statistical analysis, which does not fall under the focus of our project, if we want to know whether they are responsible for the higher median income for Asians.

 Data Tidying
 ------------

-After importing the dataset, I noticed that the dataset did not import a row for category names so I decided to re-import it with its default titles presented with the dataset extraction.
-I then filtered out the following variables that I felt were redundant or negligible in predicting salary.
+After importing the dataset, I noticed that the dataset did not import the varialbe names so I decided to re-import it with its default titles presented in the Adult dataset.
+I then filtered out the following variables that I felt were redundant or negligible when predicting salary.

--   `relationship` is a redundant variable given the information that `marital_status` already provides.
+-   `relationship` is a redundant variable given the similar information that `marital_status` already provides.
 -   `capital_gain` and `capital_loss` are both variables that are negligible when in comparison to a person's overall salary.
--   `education_years`'s numerical values do not actually correlate to the number of years of education someone received.
+-   `education_years` numerical values do not actually correlate to the number of years of education someone received.
 The variable is a numerical indicator for the `education_level` heirarchy that orders the education levels.

 I then checked for missing values and was surprised to see that there were none in the dataset.
 However, I did notice that there were a few categorical variables with "?" as a value and decided to take a closer look.
 The categorical values that have "?" as a value are `working_class`, `occupation`, and `native country`.
 I calculated the percentage of "?" observations in each category and decided to keep all three variables since the number of "?" did not exceed 5%.
-I treated "?" as a missing value by replacing them with `NA` until I evaluated them later on a case by case basis.
+I treated "?" as a missing value by replacing them with `NA` and plan to evaluate them later on in a case by case basis.

-While looking at the `education_level` variable, I noticed that I could group all of the non-highschool graduates together into one variable and group the two associate degrees together in order to make the data more tidy.
+While looking at the `education_level` variable, I noticed that I could group all of the non-highschool graduates together into one variable and group the two associate degrees together since I don't think it will be important to see the difference between the individual grades or associate degrees.
 I also renamed some of the other variables to be more person friendly.

 ``` r
 #Importing dataset with proper category names